nhm38/ECE4960/lab13-page.md

 Ultimately, I could not overcome the sensor noise and error accumulation.
 I probably shouldn't have spent so much time trying to get this to work, but I was really interested in the implementation.
 I think with a better IMU sensor and accelerations that were larger and not so breif, it could be possible to effectively implement dead reckoning as a reasonble means to determine position in this type of situation.

-### Second Attempt: Feedback Control with PID & Distance Sensing + Orientation Control
+### Second Attempt: PID Feedback Control with Distance + Orientation Control
 My PID controller worked super well in previous labs.
 It's generally reliable and fast, especially the angular orientation control.
 (See Lab 6 for more details on tuning the PID controller for orientation control.)
 However, the sampling rate was too slow when also doing PID control on the angular orientation for driving in a straight line, so I wasn't able to get ToF data frequently enough to stop at an accurate position.
 I would overshoot the distance I wanted to travel and continue to oscillate around the point.

 To control the robot’s position, I first find the starting point distance reading.
 I continue to collect ToF data and calculate the difference between the most recent ToF data and the starting point to find the distance traveled.
 I then use the specified distance sent via bluetooth to find the error.